-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Meridian is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Meridian isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Meridian are a mix of both white- and blue-collar jobs.
 Overall, Meridian is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Meridian who work in office and administrative support (13.84%), sales jobs (13.20%), and healthcare (8.36%).

 The percentage of adults in Meridian who are college-educated is close to the national average for all communities of 21.84%: 20.03% of the adults in Meridian have a bachelor's degree or advanced degree.